dsdolzhenko/dolzhenko.me/src/home.md

 My name's Dmitry or Dima.
 I'm a father, husband, and software engineer living in The Netherlands, Amstelveen.

-In my free time, you'll often find me hanging out with family, experimenting with new coffee brewing methods, trying out new recipes, learning guitar, or diving into a good book.
+In my free time, you'll often find me hanging out with family, experimenting with new coffee brewing methods, trying out new recipes, running, or diving into a good book.
 Occasionally, I like to tinker with tech stuff too.

 📰 If you're interested what I'm currently up to, check out my [now](/now) page.